Hendy/umbraco-look/README.md

 # Umbraco Look
-Umbraco Examine Lucene indexer and searcher with support for text match highlighting and geospacial queries.
+Umbraco Examine Lucene indexer and searcher with support for text match highlighting and geospatial queries.

 [The NuGet Package](https://www.nuget.org/packages/Our.Umbraco.Look) installs a single assembly _Our.Umbraco.Look.dll_.